 punches.
 It relates Mack's life as he recalls the missions, the sacrifices and the enduring

 friendships made during his time in Vietnam.
 The ISBN, is 978-0-87839-638-2, for

 those that would like to read his story.

 Meanwhile, the Mackedanz family continues to fight for answers on Lyle.
 Their

-prayer is that he will be remembered, always.
+is that he will be remembered, always.